 * Privatisation of HSH enters final stretches

-Chief Executive Stefan Ermisch said that the bank would continue to support its owners’ sales effort “to the best of our ability”, adding it has established a good basis for private ownership.
+Chief Executive Stefan Ermisch said that the bank would continue to support its owners’ sales effort “to the best of our ability”, adding that the bank has established a good basis for private ownership.

 HSH reduced its total assets by 13 percent to 76.5 billion euros ($91 billion) and reported a 10 percent rise in pre-tax earnings to 201 million euros in the first nine months.
 In the full year 2016, it posted 121 million euros in pre-tax profit.

-The bank still has non-performing and non-strategic ship loans worth 6 billion euros in its internal bad bank, but aims to cut its exposure to 3.6 billion by the end of 2018.
+The bank, which became the world’s largest ship lender in an aggressive expansion strategy in the 2000s, still has non-performing ship loans worth 6 billion euros in its non-core division, but aims to cut its exposure to 3.6 billion by the end of 2018.

 Like its peers, HSH has benefited from first signs of recovery in the shipping market in recent months.

-That also lifted local rival NordLB‘s, which on Wednesday reported a pre-tax profit of 326 million euros in the first nine months after a loss of 624 million in the year-earlier period.
+That also lifted local rival NordLB’s nine-month earnings, which on Wednesday reported a pre-tax profit of 326 million euros after a loss of 624 million in the year-earlier period.